freeduck/drupal-emacs/README.md

 drupal-emacs
 ============

-compilation of php-mode drupal-mode and simple project management, using directory variables
+A Compilation of php-mode, drupal-mode and a number of other useful emacs modules.

 Getting started
 ===============